This article was updated on July 19, 2018.

 How to Optimize the Benefits and Minimize the Risks

 Much depends upon your organization's goals and needs when it comes to expanding into the new market.
-If you find that the local market lacks the expertise you need (i.e., that expertise must be developed), you may have no alternative but to go with the expensive transfer of an expat.
+If you find the local market lacks the expertise you need (i.e., that expertise must be developed), you may have no alternative but to go with the expensive transfer of an expat.